WHAT IS THIS

 DATA SOURCES

-Everything here comes from Troy Hunt's Have I Been Pwned — a free, public breach database he's been running since 2013.
-No keys needed, no scraping.
-Just his open API.
+Everything here comes from Troy Hunt's Have I Been Pwned — a public breach database he's been running since 2013.
+This site uses that public data directly.

 The main breach database.
 Every publicly known breach with dates, how many accounts were affected, what data was taken, and whether it's been verified.
 Troy Hunt has been maintaining this since 2013.